visciang/cake/README.md

     Hello Cake!

-Furthermore jobs can be define as `LOCAL` jobs.
+Furthermore jobs can be define as `LOCAL`.
 These kind of jobs are execute as local script on the running host.

 ```Dockerfile
 hello_bash: